denoland/deno/std/path/README.md

   flags: "g",
   extended: true,
   globstar: true,
-}); // returns the regex to find all .json files in the folder foo
+}); // returns the regex to find all .json files in the folder foo.
 ```